-The SKA is a radio telescope with around one million square metres of collecting area, designed to study the Universe with unprecedented speed and sensitivity.
+The SKA is a next-generation radio telescope which is planned to have the equivalent of around one million square metres of collecting area.
+This mega-telescope is designed to study the Universe with unprecedented speed and sensitivity.

-The SKA aims for collaboration and protection of IP rights among collaborators are as follows:
+The SKA Organisation aims for collaboration and protection of IP rights among collaborators are as follows:

-- Inform all interested parties in the SKA about IP that has been contributed or created.
+- Will inform all interested parties in the SKA about IP that has been contributed or created.

-- Provide protection to the inventor and host institution, while allowing this IP property to be used in an unfettered manner by all SKA signatories to the MOA, for SKA-related development.
-These ground rules are set out in a Statement of Common Intent on IPR signed by the partners in SKA MoU-2000.
+- Will provide protection to the inventor and host institution, while allowing this IP property to be used in an unfettered manner by all SKA signatories to the MOA, for SKA-related development.

-The SKA Organisation has released its SKA Intellectual Propoerty Policy [SKA-GOV.POL-SKO-POL-001 Rev X], and can be downloaded here.
+The SKA Organisation’s interim SKA Intellectual Property Policy [SKA-GOV.POL-SKO-POL-001 Rev X], and can be downloaded here.